univention/univention-corporate-server/doc/manual/mail/management.rst

 Management of mail groups
 -------------------------

-There is the possibility of creating a mail group: This is where an e-mail address is assigned to a group of users.
-E-mails to this address are delivered to the primary e-mail address of each of the group members.
+There is the possibility of creating a mail group: This is where an email address is assigned to a group of users.
+Emails to this address are delivered to the primary email address of each of the group members.

 Mail groups are managed in the UMC module :guilabel:`Groups` (see :ref:`groups`).

-The e-mail address of the mail group is specified in the *mail address* input field under *Advanced settings*.
+The email address of the mail group is specified in the *mail address* input field under *Advanced settings*.
 The domain part of the address must be the same as one of the managed mail domains.